 Successful completion of any U.S. Coast Guard-approved training is accepted by the Coast Guard in lieu of examination.
 Industrial Fire Brigade training is now offered at this facility.
 Fire scenarios have been designed by industry partners to simulate real-life, in-plant situations, and provide training for Incident Commanders.

 In addition to fire fighting, courses such as U.S. Coast Guard-approved STCW Basic Safety, Medical Care Provider, Vessel Security Officer, and a variety of OSHA/Industrial Safety courses are also taught on a regular basis.
 Courses can be customized to suit the needs and schedule of the sponsoring company.
 For more information call (504) 671-6620.

 MARINE RADAR SCHOOL

-The Delgado Community College Marine Radar School has relocated to 13200 Old Gentilly Road in New Orleans, La., and is now housed together with the fire training.
+The Delgado Community College Marine Radar Program has relocated to 13200 Old Gentilly Road in New Orleans, La., and is now housed together with the fire training program.
 This is a U.S. Coast Guard-approved facility featuring a 240 degree Full Mission Bridge Simulator, along with a 180 degree simulator.
 Delgado’s Full Mission Bridge Simulators are equipped with the most modern equipment available in the world today.
-These simulators were designed to train maritime personnel in the region, but also have the ability to train personnel on vessels in waterways around the world.
+These simulators were designed to train maritime personnel in the region but also have the ability to train personnel on vessels in waterways around the world.

 Delgado Radar School also has facilities with labs to instruct students in Coast Guard-approved ARPA, Comprehensive Radar, GMDSS, and Apprentice Mate/Steersman, offering professional certifications in many areas.
 Delgado Radar School is also able to design comprehensive, customized training for companies in the maritime industry.
 For more information call (504) 671-6620.